Halley Research Station: Design competition

 Halley VI was officially opened in Antarctica on 5 February 2013.
 Kirk Watson, a filmmaker from Scotland, recorded the building of the station over a four-year period for a short film.
 A description of the engineering challenges and the creation of the consortium was provided by Adam Rutherford to coincide with an exhibition in Glasgow.

 Design elements

 A focus of the new architecture was the desire to improve the living conditions of the scientists and staff on the station.
 Solutions included consulting a colour psychologist to create a special colour palette to offset the more than 100 days of darkness each year, daylight simulation lamp alarm clocks to address biorhythm issues, the use of special wood veneers to imbue the scent of nature and address the lack of green growth, as well as lighting design and space planning to address social interaction needs and issues of living and working in isolation.

-Another priority of the structure construction was to have the least environmental impact on the ice as possible.
+Another priority of the construction was to have as little environmental impact on the ice as possible.